 Set your table with embellished Mexican silver, collect hand-thrown pottery and decorated serving pieces.
 Think about copper, hammered or weathered, for sinks, countertops, table surfaces and kitchenware.
 Collect old wood pieces just because they are weathered and scarred.
 Put the old and damaged to new use.
 Just as the West was changed by settlers arriving from the East, by the railroads and highways and population growth, decorating preferences are still influenced by what is popular elsewhere, and by the past.

 Perhaps, most importantly, Western & Southwestern décor is not fussy, and should not require a lot of polishing and upkeep.
 Keep the emphasis on comfort and orient your lifestyle toward ease.
 You will have more time and energy to enjoy family and friends, pursue activities you enjoy, and enable your home to function as a personal retreat where you can be yourself.

 You need not fear choosing a color palette from one region and tossing in an artistic accent or a weaving from another area.
 It works; natural elements and expressive arts reflect individuality.

 If you love the symbolism of a Texas Star, go ahead and hang one on your wall.
 The same goes for a rusting Route 66 sign, a cowgirl poster, a lifelike buffalo – or even that laughable howling coyote – Your decorating style should reflect your personality.
 It should put a smile on your face!
 Why live any other way?

-At its heart, Western style is an individual expression of taste and preference.
+At its heart, this style is an individual expression of taste and preference.
 If it suits the way you choose to live, use it.
 Incorporate the elements you love into your décor and you will always be stylish, even as trends come and go.